Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 An application go live checklist is used by software companies to ensure that all functions for a minimum viable product are in place before the product or update is launched.
 It helps coordinate all aspects of an application project, such as the development team, UAT testing, customer experience, and marketing.

-Do you have any questions about the go live plan template?
+Do you have any questions about the go live plan template, change management steps, or other project deliverables in project management?
 Please reach out and let us know.

 How Do You Create an Effective Go Live Checklist Template?